normansolutions/normansolutions.github.io/content/Automating Azure App Registrations with PowerShell.md

 * Take a list (CSV) of App Registration requirements
 * For each item, automate the creation of Azure App Registrations
 * Update the appropriate Azure App Registration Notes field (as required)
-* Create a local certificate and upload this to the newly created App Registration
+* Create a local certificate and upload to the newly created App Reg
 * Export PFX certificate

-_Please be advised this is more a reference script; I have removed any logging aspects (which are usually an absolute must for auditing and debugging) and of course you may wish to <b>not</b> create certificates etc - this should be seen as a proof of concept starting point for your own requirements._
+_Please be advised this is more a reference script; I have removed any logging aspects (which are usually an absolute <strong>must</strong> for auditing and debugging) and of course you may wish to <strong>not</strong> create self-signed certificates etc. This should be seen purely as a proof of concept starting point for your own requirements._

-## **The Solution: PowerShell Magic**
+## **The PowerShell Solution**

 ### **1. Prepare Your CSV List**